International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_5_System_Layer/3_5_1_2_ParIS.md

 ## Data Synchronization inside the Identity Provider

 The core attributes of an IDS Participant, their IDS Key, UUID, and the IRI identifier, need to be maintained comprehensively between the different functional components of the Identity Provider.
-Apart of that, no further synchronization between different ParIS or Identity Provider instances are enforced.
+Apart from that, no further synchronization between different ParIS or Identity Provider instances are enforced.